waterlinked/docs/docs/sonar-3d/sonar-3d-15-faq.md

 ## 5. Is any software installation required to operate the Sonar 3D-15?
 No, there is no software installation needed.
 Once connected and powered on, you can access the Sonar 3D-15’s built-in GUI through a standard web browser.
 This allows you to operate and configure the sonar without installing any additional software.

-### What if I need custom integration?
-For advanced integrations, you can use the Sonar 3D-15’s API to develop custom solutions.
-This requires some programming knowledge but enables control and automation of the Sonar 3D-15’s functionality from your custom system.

 ---

 ## 6. The performance is not as expected?